tortila/tortila.github.io/_posts/2018-01-28-dealing-with-flaky-tests.md

 >>> a is b
 False
 ```
 Of course, the value in my tests was calculated dynamically, depending on the state of database - so the test was flaky!

+ ---

+ [^randomly]: Sometimes these tests are also being referred to as *failing randomly*.
+I must say, I hate this wording, because it suggest there's a random factor to it.
+And unless the test or application explicitly relies on pseudo-random number generation, it's not really true.
+Instead, we can say that the test is failing intermittently, irregularly or discontinuously.
+Or we can stick to calling the test *flaky*.